 Another essential thing to keep in mind while planning is the budget for the trip.
 Colorado is quite an expensive state in terms of its tourist spots, especially during the peak season.
 While some are feasible and family-friendly, the best resorts, like Vail, are expensive with their daily lift tickets as well as accommodation.

 You can also look into season-summer passes like the Ikon pass or the Epic pass to save a few bucks.

 4. Are you looking for activities other than skiing?

-While Colorado ski resorts offer the best skiing experience of a lifetime but it offers so much more than that.
+While ski resorts offer the best skiing experience of a lifetime it offers so much more than that.
 You can engage in other activities like snow tubing, fat biking, hiking, ice skating, and a lot more, whatever tickles your adventurous spirit, you can try them here.

 Aspen, Breckenridge, and Steamboat Springs have some of the best ski towns where you can shop, eat and even try Colorado’s famous craft beers (something you would not want to miss).

 5. What kind of group are you traveling with?

 If you are traveling with your whole family and have children in your midst, then you have to make sure that the ski resort you choose offers ski schools and that the mountains have nursery slopes for beginner and intermediate runs.